 ClauseGuard vs ChatGPT for Contract Review

 ChatGPT: ChatGPT is a general-purpose AI chatbot by OpenAI.
-Users can paste contract text and ask questions, but it requires manual prompting and does not have purpose-built contract analysis features.
+Users can paste contract text and ask questions, but it requires manual prompting and does not have purpose-built contract analysis, negotiation, or financial exposure features.

 ClauseGuard wins